|Major Honours||First Division (2), Second Division/ Championship (3), Third Division (1), Fourth Division (1), FA Cup (1)|

 Coyle left Burnley to manage Bolton Wanderers in January 2010 and the Clarets were relegated under Brian Laws.

-They have been a regular force in the Premier League since 2016, finishing in seventh place in the 2017/18 season.
+Working with a small budget Dyche continued to keep Burnley clear of relegation in the following years, even finishing in seventh place in the 2017/18 season.
 This saw them qualify for the UEFA Europa League, but they were eliminated in the play-off round by Greek club Olympiacos.

 Burnley boasts a remarkable history and loyal fanbase for a small town club.
 Most Burnley supporters are from East Lancashire and West Yorkshire but they have supporters' clubs in numerous countries including Australia, Finland, Mauritius, Poland, Thailand and the United States.